elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/005-testing-antipatterns.md

 end
 ```

-So far we've seen two extremes: Private methods that are rightfully private and do not need to be tested explicitly, and private methods that really ought to be public so that they can be tested explicitly.
+So far we've seen two extremes: Private methods that are rightfully private and do not need to be tested explicitly, and private methods that ought to be public so that they can be tested explicitly.
 We will now examine the space between these two opposite ends of the spectrum.

 Let's think a bit about how we could test the `InStockBook#isbn` shown below.